 The next step in building a risk taxonomy is managing resource allocation, the naming and categorizing of all the key people, systems, and vendor products and services used by these business processes.

 Look out for my next blog on these topics!
-In the meantime, watch a complimentary 20 minute webinar: Streamlining Governance through ERM to learn more.
+In the meantime, watch a complimentary 20 minute webinar: Integrating Risk Governance Areas with ERM to learn more.